Updated for June 2022 release of ArcGIS Online

 Exhibit offers the ability to add supporting information to the map location in your slide by including an open popup or adding a slide note.
 Showcase a location on any slide by displaying the pop-up for a feature (Image 3).
 This can help to provide additional information about selected features, along with highlighting pop-ups configured in Map Viewer.
 Learn more about configuring informative pop-ups in the following blog: Fast, flexible, and fun: The new pop-up experience in the next generation Map Viewer.

 Further, you can choose to include additional text and images by enabling a slide note (Image 4).
 Up to two notes can be enabled on each slide.
-Each note includes the ability to format text, add a hyperlink, change the text color, and change the color of the note.
-Add an image to your slide note by copying and pasting an image hosted on the web into the text editor.
+Each note includes the ability to format text, add a hyperlink, change the text color, and change the color of the note with the option to reuse recent colors.
+Add an image to your slide note by copying and pasting an image hosted on the web into the text editor or adding an image from file.
 Once your note is complete, choose to position it in any of the four corners of your slide.

 Layer and basemap options